EventRegistry/event-registry-node-js/README.md

 ### Validating installation

-To ensure that the package has been properly installed type the following in you JS file:
+To ensure that the package has been properly installed type the following in your Typescript file:

 `import { EventRegistry } from "eventregistry";`

+And if you are using plain Javascript.

+`var er = require("eventregistry");`

 If this doesn't produce any kind of error messages then your installation has been successful.